Heidi Schlegel Receives Conservatory's Outstanding Graduating Senior Award

 The biggest advice I can give someone who is in the cinema and digital arts program is to step outside of your comfort zone and work on projects outside of the University.
 Although University projects are very beneficial, interacting and meeting new people will only make you a better filmmaker.
 Whether you spend your time with internships or independent projects, a filmmaker should always be working on something.
 Laziness will never be accepted.

-Why would you recommend the cinema and digital arts program at Point Park?
+Why would you recommend the cinema arts program at Point Park?

 I would recommend the program at Point Park because of the professors.
 Our professors have real-world experience and truly care about each student and their projects.
 They invest in their students as if we were family or lifelong friends.
 Our professors challenge us, provide constructive criticism and acknowledge all of our time and efforts.